 © Marcel Burkhardt

 Researchers from the Swiss Ornithological Institute supervise MSc and PhD projects of students from Swiss and foreign universities.
-Close contacts exist to the University of Zurich (Lukas Jenni is professor of ornithology, Marc Kéry is PD for environmental sciences and conservation biology, Gilberto Pasinelli is PD for ecology and conservation biology), to the University of Bern (Raphael Arlettaz is professor of conservation biology, Michael Schaub is PD for population dynamics), to the ETH Zürich (Fränzi Korner and Silke Bauer are lecturer for animal migration and research in field ornithology) and to the University of Basel (Valentin Amrhein is professor of zoology, Baptiste Schmid is lecturer for ornithology).
+Close contacts exist to the University of Zurich (Marc Kéry is PD for environmental sciences and conservation biology, Gilberto Pasinelli is PD for ecology and conservation biology), to the University of Bern (Michael Schaub is PD for population dynamics), to the ETH Zürich (Fränzi Korner and Silke Bauer are lecturer for animal migration and research in field ornithology) and to the University of Basel (Valentin Amrhein is professor of zoology, Baptiste Schmid is lecturer for ornithology).

 MSc/PhD topics are offered within current research projects of the Swiss Ornithological Institute.
 Own research ideas can be proposed to see if they fit into projects of the Institute.

 The Swiss Ornithological Institute studies a variety of ornithological phenomena, ranging from basic research topics to applied conservation projects.
 Examples include analyses of bird distribution patterns, studies on the ecological requirements of species (e.g. space use, food, etc.) and on environmental factors affecting bird migration, evaluation of actions taken in favor of endangered species (e.g. in agricultural landscapes), investigations into the effects of disturbances on birds.